geoffyang/NBA_schedule/README.md

 # NBA_schedule
-NBA playoff schedule - the hard way
+NBA playoff schedules - the hard way

 1) Scrape game data for April/May and save to desktop.